bugzilla/bugzilla/docs/en/rst/installing/multiple-bugzillas.rst

 would be located at :file:`template/en/PROJECT`.

 To set up an alternate installation, just export ``PROJECT=foo`` before running :command:`checksetup.pl` for the first time.
+Project names may contain only letters, numbers, underscores, and hyphens.
 It will result in a file called :file:`localconfig.foo` instead of :file:`localconfig`.
 Edit this file as described above, with reference to a new database, and re-run :command:`checksetup.pl`